-- Select the output and click Change (or doubleclick the output) - Select a mode to make appropriate settings available - Follow the directions on the screen and when all settings are done click OK
+- 1. On the Connections menu, click Devices - 2.
+Select device (e.g. C127) and then click the Output Pins tab to list all outputs available for this product - 3.
+Select the output and click Change (or double-click the output) - 4.
+Select a mode to make appropriate settings available - Follow the directions on the screen and when all settings are done click OK